wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 **Q:**&ensp;It is all theory which does not fit the facts.
 I am returning to Europe with nothing to do there.
 My life is completely empty.

 **M:**&ensp;If you just try to keep quiet, all will come — the work, the strength for work, the right motive.
 Must you know everything beforehand?
-Don’t be anxious about your future — be quiet now and all will fall in place.
+Don’t be anxious about your future — be quiet now and all will fall into place.
 The unexpected is bound to happen, while the anticipated may never come.
 Don’t tell me you cannot control your nature.
 You need not control it.
 Throw it overboard.
-Have no nature to fight, or to submit to.
+Have no nature to fight or to submit to.
 No experience will hurt you, provided you don’t make it into a habit.
-Of the entire universe you are the subtle cause.
+Of the entire universe, you are the subtle cause.
 All is because you are.
 Grasp this point firmly and deeply and dwell on it repeatedly.
-To realise this as absolutely true, is liberation.
+To realise this as absolutely true is liberation.

 **Q:**&ensp;If I am the seed of my universe, then a rotten seed I am!
 By the fruit the seed is known.